UPDATE: Woman Who Shot, Killed Younger Sister In Little Ferry Captured By State Police

 UPDATE: A 21-year-old college student from Little Ferry was shot dead by her older sister, who was later captured by New Jersey State Police with five guns in her car trunk nearly 90 miles away, authorities confirmed.

-Omelly Dominguez was home with her 13-year-old son, her sister, Angielly Dominguez Munoz, and their brother on Sand Hill Court in Little Ferry when her life was snuffed out shortly after 4 p.m.
+Omelly Dominguez was home with her sister, Angielly Dominguez Munoz, their brother and her teenage nephew on Sand Hill Court in Little Ferry when her life was snuffed out shortly after 4 p.m.
 Tuesday, March 22, they said.

 Dominguez Munoz, 27, had driven up from her recent home in Jacksonville, FL, and was staying with Omelly Dominguez, a source with direct knowledge of the incident said.

-She apparently had asked for money to stay in a hotel, but Omelly refused, saying she'd already done a lot for her, the source told Daily Voice.
+She apparently had asked for money to stay in a hotel, but Omelly refused, saying she'd already done plenty for her, the source told Daily Voice.

 The brother told investigators he then heard a gunshot and quickly turned around.